5.5 Test Selection, Administration, Scoring, and Interpretation

 Key Takeaways

-• Test selection should follow the referral question, evidence base, examinee characteristics, and decision risk.
+• Test selection should follow the referral question, the evidence base, examinee characteristics, and the risk of an incorrect decision.

-• Standardized administration protects score meaning, while accommodations require documentation and attention to validity.
+• Standardized administration protects score meaning; accommodations require documentation and attention to whether the construct changes.

-• Interpretation should integrate validity indicators, behavioral observations, history, records, and collateral data.
+• Interpretation integrates validity indicators, behavioral observations, history, records, and collateral data.

 • High-stakes assessment requires cautious language about uncertainty, limitations, and alternative explanations.